Separation without Court?

-I am the co-founder of the Melbourne Collaborative Alliance (MCA) where my practice is located.
+This belief lead me to co-found the Melbourne Collaborative Alliance (MCA) where my practice is located.
 MCA is based on recognizing that separation is more of an emotional crisis than a legal problem.
 It is a world-first organization which takes care of whole families, facilitates agreements and resolves conflict by working in interdisciplinary collaborative practice.
 Consistent with those ideals, litigation is not part of my practice.

 How does collaboration work?

 Collaborative practice offers a fresh approach to resolving the issues that arise out of a relationship breakdown.
-Collaborative practice is based on the principle of helping people reach the best possible outcome for everyone in the family; it is not about winning, because when one person wins the other person loses, and the whole family suffers from that outcome.
+Collaborative practice is based on the principle of helping people reach the best possible outcome for everyone in the family; it is not about ‘winning’.

 Collaboration recognises that the best people to make decisions for your family after separation are you and your partner.
 But it also recgonises that you are likely to need help with that.

 Learn more about collaborative practice